-The Master of Science in Machine Learning offers students with a bachelor's degree the opportunity to improve their training with advanced study in machine learning.
+The Master of Science in Machine Learning offers students with a bachelor's degree the opportunity to improve their training with in-depth study in machine learning.
 Incoming students should have good analytical skills and a strong aptitude for mathematics, statistics and programming.
 The program consists primarily of coursework, with the opportunity for research.
 Today's demand for expertise in machine learning far exceeds the supply, and this imbalance will become more severe over the coming decade.

 The MSML program is described in detail on our curriculum webpage.
-The 2025–26 handbook will not be available until August, but the 2024–25 Graduate Student Handbook (PDF) provides details about the current program policies.
+The 2026–27 handbook will not be available until August, but the 2025–26 Graduate Student Handbook (PDF) provides details about the current program policies.
+(Please note that the "Applied Study" program discussed in the handbook has been retired.)
+The Machine Learning Department is described in more detail on our About page.

 We appreciate you notifying us of your decision as soon as you have confidently made it.
 Understand that your decision to come to CMU is a firm commitment on your part that matches our firm commitment to you, and means that we will not be offering that spot in our program to another qualified applicant on our waitlist, so please treat that decision carefully.